emre-23/dallas/README.md

 At the main path where include Dockerfile, hello.py and prerequisites.txt file, run these commands to build your docker image:
 #docker build -t flask-docker .
-# docker tag flask-docker:latest 23emre/flask-docker
+#docker tag flask-docker 23emre/flask-docker
-#docker push 23emre/flask-docker //it will push with the tag lates
+#docker push 23emre/flask-docker //it will push with the tag latest
-you can # docker pull 23emre/flask-docker and run my container serves on 5000 port /* https://hub.docker.com/r/23emre/flask-docker
+you can #docker pull 23emre/flask-docker and run my container serves on 5000 port /* https://hub.docker.com/r/23emre/flask-docker